rusel95/SwiftTriangularArbitrage/Readme.md

 Has next modes:
 /start_trading - mode where real-time prices is shown for several Payment Methods;
+/start_arbitraging - mode where real-time prices for arbitraging are shown;
 /start_alerting - mode for alerting once arbitraging opportunities appears;
 /start_logging - loggin all implemented trading opportunities;
 /stop - suspending all modes;